genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/09_key-system-files/05_other-key-files.md

 }
 ```

-More information on Genesis router can be found [here](/server/configuring-runtime/genesis-router/)
+More information about Genesis router can be found [here](/server/configuring-runtime/genesis-router/).